- Written by Dr.Mehmet Demircioglu

 This distinction matters.
 You may be physically able to work before you feel socially comfortable.

-For quiet computer work, many patients can function after a few days if they are not taking sedating medication, if swelling is controlled, and if they can follow washing and sleep instructions.
+For quiet computer work, many people can function after a few days if they are not taking sedating medication, swelling is controlled, and washing and sleep instructions can still be followed.
 But working is not only typing or answering calls.

 Work can mean bright office lighting, colleagues standing close, questions from clients, sweating during a commute, a tight hat, a helmet, dust, or pressure to act normal when the scalp still needs attention.
 These details matter.